Marvin1912/marvinpedia/src/components/markdown/angular-directive.md

 <p appHighlight>Hover over this text to see the highlight effect!</p>
 ```

-Perfect!
-Here's a short and clean section you can add right after the `@Directive` explanation:

 ### When to Use a Directive vs. a Component

 - **Use a Directive** when you want to **add behavior** to an existing DOM element **without